 - Sometimes a person who has never had anyone be kind to them will have trouble being kind to others.

 - There’s never a good reason to hurt others, though it sometimes happens.
-Even though we’re hearing about this terrible thing a lot right now, this kind of situation happens very rarely.

 Encourage children to notice the details on the last few screens, especially what the visiting birds are doing (reading the cards, relaxing in the bird bath, perching on Sesame Street friends’ shoulders, eating birdseed cookies, making friends with Slimey).
 How do the birds seem to be feeling?
 Why do children think they are feeling that way?